 Basically, Mesopotamia was an evil land and God didn’t want His son of promise, Abraham, abiding anywhere near there.
 Abraham also didn’t ever want his son Isaac returning there (Gen 24:6).
 Coincidentally, the story of Abraham moving out of this land comes just after the Tower of Babel story in the same chapter (Gen 11) and we know that Babel is the source name for Babylon.
 As mentioned earlier, the Bible lets us know that the Chaldeans are same as the Babylonians, and Gen 11:28 tells us that this was the native land of Abraham.

-In summary, given all we know about the land in which Rebekah and Laban grew up in (NB: Sarah, Abraham’s wife who encouraged him to sleep with her maid, appears to also have been a daugher of Mesopotamia as Abraham seemingly found her there), we shouldn’t be much surprised that Abraham getting a wife for Isaac from an evil land led to so many problems.
+In summary, given all we know about the land in which Rebekah and Laban grew up in (NB: Sarah, Abraham’s wife who encouraged him to sleep with her maid, appears to also have been a daugher of Mesopotamia as Abraham seemingly found her there), we shouldn’t be much surprised that Abraham getting a wife for Isaac from an evil land led to some problems (though perhaps not as bad as if Isaac hadn’t married from his father’s family, or if he’d married a woman from the corrupt land of Canaan).
 Laban (who deceived Jacob after working to marry his daughter) and Rebekah (who caused her son Jacob to deceive his father) grew up amidst all sorts of evil and clearly learnt a lot of deception from their time there.
 The experience of Lot and his family in Sodom and Gomorrah is instructive here.

 It is also striking that just as Abraham was called by God to leave the land of deception, Mesopotmia/Ur of the Chaldeans/Babylon (Gen 12, Acts 7:2), God’s children are in these end times also called to “come out of her, my people, lest you share in her sins, and lest you receive of her plagues”.
 Rev 18:1-4.
 Wow – the Bible is indeed one well crafted and spiritually inspired book!